OctopusDeploy/docs/docs/guides/azure-deployments/running-azure-powershell/index.md

 description: Octopus supports executing PowerShell against Azure and will automatically import the Azure PowerShell modules.
 ---

-When executing PowerShell against Azure, Octopus Deploy will automatically import the [Azure PowerShell modules](https://github.com/Azure/azure-powershell) and authenticate with Azure using the configured [Azure Subscription Account](/docs/guides/azure-deployments/creating-an-azure-account/index.md).
+When executing PowerShell against Azure, Octopus Deploy will automatically import the [Azure PowerShell modules](https://github.com/Azure/azure-powershell) and authenticate with Azure using the configured [Azure Account](/docs/guides/azure-deployments/creating-an-azure-account/index.md).

 This applies to: